The first set of two three-month mortgage payment breaks ended at the end of October 2020.

 Lenders’ websites explain what you have to do.
 If you have a joint mortgage, it is likely that both of you will have to agree to the mortgage holiday.

 Banks may differ in what they need to see show that you are affected, but it is usually pretty easy.
 You don’t have to be sick and you aren’t going to be asked to produce any medical evidence.
 For example:

-- show the lender any emails from your employer about reduced hours or being laid off;
+- show the lender any emails from your employer about reduced hours, being furloughed or being made redundant;

 - explain if you are self-isolating or if your child’s school is closed;

 - if you are self-employed, just give a short statement about how your business has been affected.